The Shaw Family

 Children: Occupation: Lawyer and politician.

-John was M.P. for Colchester in 1659, 1660 and 1661.
+John was elected M.P. for Colchester in 1659, 1660 and 1661.
 In 1660 became Recorder of Colchester, an important legal position in the borough government.
-John was knighted at Whitehall on 24 October 1661 (Le Neve's pedigrees of the knights made by King Charles II., King James II., King William III. and Queen Mary, King William alone, and Queen Anne p146 (Peter Le Neve, 1873)).
+John was knighted at Whitehall on 24 September 1661 (The Knights of England vol 2 p233 (William Shaw, 1906)).
 John is noted to have been a controlling influence in the Restoration corporation, and a supporter of the established church.
 Opposition to his party grew during the 1670s.
 'Scandalous' verses against Shaw and alderman William Moore circulated in 1673, and at the elections of 1676 the opposition, led by the aldermen Ralph Creffield, Nathaniel Laurence, and Thomas Green, all nonconformist sympathizers, succeeded in having Shaw removed as recorder.
 John began legal action against the town, claiming arrears for wages due to him both as a member of parliament and as recorder which resulted in Colchester paying him £356 compensation before he resigned the office of recorder to the Duke of Albemarle on 12 November 1677.
 John was appointed Serjeant-at-law on 11 October 1677 (A political index to the histories of Great Britain and Ireland Vol 1 p437 (1788)) and King's Serjeant on 22 November 1683 (ibid. p438).
 Turbulent politics continued in the town with opponents being accused of being covert dissenters and new rules being introduced that town officers had to be communicants of the Church of England.
 In 1688, the Privy Council stepped in and replaced the mayor and much of the council, including the recorder who was replaced, in May 1688, by Sir John Shaw.

-A political opponent of John's the Rev. E. Hickeringill descibes John's political choices with some venom in the Tanner MSS printed in The history and antiquities of Colchester castle p122 (1882):
+A political opponent of John's the Rev. E. Hickeringill describes John's political choices with some venom in the Tanner MSS printed in The history and antiquities of Colchester castle p122 (1882):

 This Proteus was a Councellor before he was a Captayne against Charles I, then a Committee-man, &c.
 And in all these nauseous vicissitudes the chamelion was of the colour that was nearest him, being sometime for the King, then for the Rump, then for Oliver, then for Queen Dick then for the Committee of slavery and the keepers of the liberties of England, and then for the King again at last.